RMA and RMA Plus: managing correspondent connections

-As part of its Customer Security Programme, SWIFT is launching a campaign to raise awareness for existing security features in its interface products.
-The new campaign will focus in particular on raising awareness for SWIFT’s Relationship Management Application (RMA) and 2-Factor Authentication (2FA) in SWIFT products.
+As part of its Customer Security Programme, SWIFT launched a campaign to raise awareness for existing security features in its interface products.
+The campaign focussed in particular on raising awareness for SWIFT’s Relationship Management Application (RMA) and 2-Factor Authentication (2FA) in SWIFT products.

 SWIFT’s RMA plays an important part in supporting communication between different financial institutions.
 The RMA is a SWIFT-mandated filter that enables financial institutions to define which counterparties can send them FIN messages.
 Any unwanted traffic is blocked at the sender level, reducing the operational risks associated with handling unwanted messages and providing a first line of defence against fraud.

 RMA Plus, the more granular version of RMA, goes one step further by letting institutions specify which message type(s) they want to receive from, and send to, each of their counterparties.
 By giving greater control over individual relationships, RMA Plus can facilitate new business opportunities which might otherwise be avoided due to risk and regulatory concerns.

 A guidance paper published by the Wolfsberg Group in May 2016, “Wolfsberg Guidance on SWIFT Relationship Management Application (RMA) Due Diligence”, highlights the link between using SWIFT RMA and conducting due diligence.

 The Wolfsberg paper notes that financial institutions “should incorporate RMA due diligence standards into their Financial Crime/AML/KYC programmes”, citing a number of principles which should be considered both for customer and non-customer RMA relationships.